 A versatile Greek midfielder whose career was a journeyman's tale, spanning clubs from his homeland to Cyprus and Poland.

-Giannis Taralidis carved out a solid, if understated, professional football career defined more by consistency than flashy headlines.
-Operating primarily as a defensive midfielder, his game was built on tactical awareness and reliable ball distribution.
-His journey began in the Greek Superleague with Iraklis, where he developed before moving to PAOK, one of the country's major clubs.
-His time there included appearances in the UEFA Cup.
-Seeking new challenges, Taralidis took his skills abroad, playing for clubs in Cyprus and Poland, demonstrating the adaptability required of a modern footballer.
-While he never became a household name internationally, his longevity and professionalism across multiple leagues speak to a respected career built on fundamental skill.
+Giannis Taralidis played as a defensive midfielder for PAOK, appearing in the UEFA Cup during his time there.
+Born in 1981, he built his game on tactical awareness and reliable ball distribution.
+His journey began in the Greek Superleague with Iraklis before moving to one of the country's major clubs.
+Seeking new challenges, he took his skills abroad, playing for clubs in Cyprus and Poland.
+While he never achieved international fame, his longevity and professionalism across multiple leagues speak to a respected career built on fundamental skill.

 1981–1996